Estimation of the Order of Non-Parametric Hidden Markov Models using the Singular Values of an Integral Operator: Introduction

 \section{Introduction}

-A discrete-time homogeneous hidden Markov model (HMM) defines the distribution of an observed process $(\bY_t)_{t\in\mathbb{N}}$ and a latent process $(X_t)_{t\in\mathbb{N}}$ such that the unobserved states $X_t$ follows a Markov chain, the $\bY_t$ are independent given the $X_t$ and their conditional distributions, called emission distributions, only depend on the current state $X_t$.
-This paper focuses on finite state HMMs where the latent process has finite state space $\{1,\ldots,L\}$, the integer $L$ being called the order of the HMM.
+A discrete-time homogeneous hidden Markov model (HMM) defines the distribution of an observed process $(\bY_t)_{t\in\mathbb{N}}$ and a latent process $(X_t)_{t\in\mathbb{N}}$ such that the sequence of unobserved states $(X_t)_{t\in\mathbb{N}}$ follows a Markov chain and the observations $(\bY_t)_{t\in\mathbb{N}}$ are independent given the state sequence $(X_t)_{t\in\mathbb{N}}.$ The conditional distribution of $Y_t$, called emission distribution, only depend on the current state $X_t$.
+This paper focuses on finite state HMMs where the latent process has a finite state space $\{1,\ldots,L\}$, the integer $L$ being called the order of the HMM.
 In this framework, the model is completely described by the order $L$, the initial distribution and the transition matrix of the hidden chain, and the emission distributions.
 Since the marginal distribution of each $\bY_t$ is a finite mixture model, finite state HMMs can be seen as an extension of finite mixture models where the assumption of independence between observations is relaxed (\emph{i.e.,} $\bY_t$ and $\bY_{t'}$ are not independent).
 HMMs are a popular tool for modeling the dependency structure for univariate and multivariate processes driven by a latent Markov chain (see \citet{juang1991hidden,yang1995application,krogh2001predicting,choo2004recent,zucchini2009hidden} for examples of applications).
 They also provide tractable models for circular time series widely used in biology, meteorology and climate applications to model for instance the speed and the direction of wind, ocean current, or animal movements (see \citet{holzmann2006hidden, bulla2012multivariate, mastrantonio2016hidden}).
-Inferring the right order of the latent chain is an important issue, which precedes the estimation the model parameters and their interpretation in the context of the modeling of some phenomenon.
+Inferring the right order of the latent chain is an important issue, which precedes the estimation of the model parameters and their interpretation.
 This paper focuses on the estimation of the order $L$ from univariate and multivariate data $(\bY_t)_{t\in\mathbb{N}}$ in a non-parametric setting.
-The estimation of $L$ is indeed achieved without any parametric assumption on the emission distributions, since we only require the linear independence between their density functions.
+The estimation of $L$ is indeed achieved without any parametric assumption on the emission distributions, since we only require the linear independence between their probability distribution functions.